 To create a list:

-- Select the text you wish to format as a list.Selecting text to be formatted
+- Select the text you want to format as a list.Selecting text to be formatted

 - Click the Bulleted or Numbered list shortcut button.